Agenoria (locomotive): Preservation

 After a period of neglect, the locomotive was rediscovered disassembled and covered with rubbish.
 One of its cylinders had been removed and used as a pumping engine.
 The person who rediscovered it, Mr. E.B.
 Marten, obtained the permission of the owner William Orme Foster to reassemble the engine (including the missing cylinder) and display it at an exhibition in Wolverhampton in 1884.
-After the exhibition, Foster presented the locomotive and its tender to the Science Museum (London) in December 1884.
+After the exhibition, Foster presented the locomotive and its tender to the Science Museum, London in December 1884.
 The museum disposed of the tender in 1897.

-The locomotive was loaned to the London & North Eastern Railway's Museum at York in 1937 but was sent to Reedsmouth in 1941 to preserve it during the war.
+The locomotive was loaned to the London and North Eastern Railway's Museum at York in 1937 but was sent to Reedsmouth in 1941 for protection during the war.
 In 1951, Agenoria featured as an exhibit at the Festival of Britain.
-The locomotive was sent back to York in 1974 and it is now on permanent display (with a replica tender) at the National Railway Museum in York.
+The locomotive was sent back to York in 1974 and is now on permanent display (with a replica tender) at the National Railway Museum in York.